davidvonthenen/a2a-langgraph/README.md

 1. Classifies the request with a deterministic policy.
 2. Contacts the weather specialist and records the forecast.
-3. Blocks or allows Airbnb suggestions based on hazardous conditions.
+3. Blocks or allows hotel suggestions based on hazardous conditions.
 4. Streams the combined reasoning back to the user.

 ## Testing